-Figure 6: General sequence diagram for step 2
+Figure 7: General sequence diagram for step 2

 - 5.2.3.1 T3 is the maximum time for the ERTMS/ETCS onboard to process the information received from the LTO balise group before presenting it on the driver DMI according to [SS041] 5.2.1.3.
-The ERTMS/ETCS onboard also orders the STM to state Data Available (DA). - 5.2.3.2 T4 is the time within which the STM is expected to report state Data Available (see [SS035]), otherwise the ERTMS/ETCS onboard considers the STM as failed; for the consequences see 5.2.4.

-- 5.2.3.3 The trackside engineering must consider the time T3 + T4 before ETCS takes a safe reaction (e.g. applying the brakes) after the transition location, either because the STM did not report DA state in due time or because of a command from the STM. - 5.2.3.4 The dashed arrows in the figure above shows that the RBC can send an order to terminate the communication session after receiving a position report from the ERTMS/ETCS onboard indicating that the train has left the ETCS area with its min safe rear end. - 5.2.3.5 An open communication session in level STM can be an issue for the RBC and/or GSM-R resources and cause undesired indications on the DMI.
-To mitigate the risk that the communication session remains open after leaving the ETCS area, if there is no order from the RBC to terminate the communication session (for whatever reason), this order can also be given by a balise group in the level STM area.
+The ERTMS/ETCS onboard also orders the STM to state Data Available. - 5.2.3.2 T4 is the time within which the STM is expected to report state Data Available (see [SS035]), otherwise the ERTMS/ETCS onboard considers the STM as failed; for the consequences see 5.2.4. - 5.2.3.3 The trackside engineering must consider the time T3 + T4 before ETCS takes a safe reaction (e.g. applying the brakes) after the transition location, either because the STM did not report state DA in due time or because of a command from the STM. - 5.2.3.4 The dashed arrows in the figure above shows that the RBC can send an order to terminate the communication session after receiving a position report from the ERTMS/ETCS onboard indicating that the train has left the ETCS area with its min safe rear end. - 5.2.3.5 An open communication session in level NTC can be an issue for the RBC and/or GSM-R resources and cause undesired indications on the DMI.
+To mitigate the risk that the communication session remains open after leaving the ETCS area, if there is no order from the RBC to terminate the communication session (for whatever reason), this order can also be given by a balise group at the border, e.g. the LTO balise group, or in the level NTC area.
+After the onboard performs the transition to LNTC there could be no need any more to have contact with the non-supervising RBC. - 5.2.3.6 Note: As mitigation for the issue described in CR1311 [OPINION ERA 2020-2] it is recommended to include the value "1" for Q_SLEEPSESSION for all session termination orders.